biplabro/Project-Exoplanets-Hunting-with-Machine-Learning/README.md

 #### Virtual env setup in anaconda:

 The codebase of this repo uses a specific version of python to avoid conflicts between libraries and dependancies.
-[Anaconda Installation Guide](https://docs.anaconda.com/anaconda/install/linux/)

 Creating virtual env with python 3.7.6.
 Using terminal, running the below command will create virtual environment.